-On any given day before March 2020, The Boldt Company had about 225 people on the job site for their project at the Children’s Hospital of Wisconsin.
-When shelter-in-place orders were passed, Boldt found themselves tied up in coordinating video calls and sending site photos among relevant parties to continue essential operations while socially distanced.
-They brought in OpenSpace as a reaction to COVID-19 to help coordinate and update stakeholders, but are now confident that their use will “go beyond just the current times.”
-Decision-makers are no longer limited by their ability to travel to sites, and can easily and frequently check in on site progress from anywhere.
+On any given day before March 2020, The Boldt Company had about 225 people on the jobsite for its project at the Children’s Hospital of Wisconsin.
+When shelter-in-place orders were passed, Boldt teams found themselves tied up in coordinating video calls and sending site photos among relevant parties to continue essential operations while socially distanced.
+They brought in OpenSpace as a reaction to COVID-19 to help coordinate and update stakeholders, but are now confident that their use of OpenSpace will “go beyond just the current times.”
+Decision-makers are no longer limited by their ability to travel to sites, and can easily and frequently check in on jobsite progress from anywhere.

 Construction is an industry with slim margins.
 Many firms, especially those with smaller budgets or workforces, need to see a quick return on investment when they onboard a new technology, in order to start seeing benefits without having to put in lots of upfront work.
-HAP Construction told us that they were able to teach an intern how to use OpenSpace in less than 20 minutes, and from the first site walk, saw value in documentation that was 10x faster than manual capture for a residential project spanning 300,000 square feet.
-The team originally began using OpenSpace in 2019, but found additional value in virtually confirming work completion to release payments during restricted site access.
+HAP Construction told us that the company was able to teach an intern how to use OpenSpace in less than 20 minutes, and from the first site walk saw value in automated jobsite documentation that was 10x faster than manual capture for a residential project spanning 300,000 square feet.
+The team originally began using OpenSpace in 2019 but found additional value in virtually confirming work completion to release payments during restricted site access.
 Even once sites return to normal, HAP plans to continue using OpenSpace for benefits in efficiency and completeness of site documentation.

 Joeris General Contractors first adopted OpenSpace pre-pandemic to help avoid reworks in remodeling a 90,000 square feet elementary school.
-They quickly saw value in comparing site documentation with the BIM model to identify the unknowns involved when installing new systems in old buildings.
+The company quickly saw value in comparing site documentation with the BIM model to identify the unknowns involved when installing new systems in old buildings.
 After site access was restricted due to the pandemic, OpenSpace enabled continued collaboration across owners, architects, engineers, and builders through virtual walkthroughs.
-The project manager refers to OpenSpace as a “force multiplier” because it saves time on documentation and communication, and plans to continue using our technology on future projects.
+The Project Manager refers to OpenSpace as a “force multiplier” because it saves time on documentation and communication, and plans to continue using our technology on future projects.

 Builders need to build now more than ever, and the past few months have shown us that automating photo documentation can extend their impact to build more hospitals, housing, schools, and other critical infrastructure.
 Having a digitized source of truth helps improve coordination and streamline reviews, regardless of whether stakeholders can visit the site in person.
-We sincerely hope that job sites can get back to normal soon, but as once in-person restrictions are lifted, we believe that photo documentation and AI-powered analytics will still bring real benefits to builders.
-In the not-too-distant future, small 360° cameras on hardhats will be as common to see on job sites as a hammer and nail!
+We sincerely hope that jobsites can get back to normal soon, but once in-person restrictions are lifted, we believe that photo documentation and AI-powered analytics will still bring real benefits to builders.
+In the not-too-distant future, small 360° cameras on hardhats will be as common to see on jobsites as a hammer and nail!

 We’re always looking for new ways to harness the power of technology to help builders.
-Have an upcoming project that could benefit?
+Have an upcoming project that could benefit from OpenSpace?
 Reach out, we’d love to chat.